OMN vs UAE Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC Cricket World Cup League 2 2019-23 Match

 Important stats for OMN vs UAE Dream11 Prediction Team

-Fantasy Suggestion #1: Naseem Khushi, Chirag Suri, Jatinder Singh, Muhammad Usman, Rohan Mustafa, Zeeshan Maqsood, Aqib Ilyas, Ahmed Raza, Bilal Khan, Khawar Ali, Junaid Siddique
+Fantasy Suggestion #1: Vriitya Aravind, Chirag Suri, Jatinder Singh, Kashyap Prajapati, Rohan Mustafa, Zeshan Maqsood, Ayaan Khan, Kashif Daud, Ahmed Raza, Bilal Khan, Kaleemullah

 Captain: Zeeshan Maqsood.
 Vice-captain: Rohan Mustafa.

-Fantasy Suggestion #2: Vriitya Aravind, Chirag Suri, Jatinder Singh, Sandeep Goud, Rohan Mustafa, Zeeshan Maqsood, Ayaan Khan, Aqib Ilyas, Ahmed Raza, Bilal Khan, Junaid Siddique
+Fantasy Suggestion #2: Vriitya Aravind, Chirag Suri, Jatinder Singh, Sandeep Goud, Rohan Mustafa, Zeeshan Maqsood, Ayaan Khan, Ahmed Raza, Bilal Khan, Khawar Ali, Junaid Siddique

 Also ReadArticle Continues below